 The need for an expert witness

-It is recommended that you hire the services of an expert witness when your small claims case involves complex and technical facts or questions.
+It is recommended that you hire his services when your small claims case involves complex and technical facts or questions.
 If the facts or questions are simple, the judge will be able to make a decision for himself without the help of the expert witness.

 For example, if your claim relates to an ankle injury caused by the opposing party, you may need to see a doctor.
 He can decide on the extent of your injury, the rehabilitation time, temporary or permanent sequel, the medication required, and other medical matters.
 A judge cannot do this analysis as he does not have the skills of a doctor.

-To find out if you should call an expert witness in your small claims file, ask yourself the following questions:
+To find out if you should call him in your small claims file, ask yourself the following questions:

 - Do I have to prove something that is scientific, technical or that requires special knowledge?